 Second, Promote online social connections

-In Spring 2020, most classes had the benefit of starting face-to-face, in Fall 2020, you may need to establish social connections remotely.
+People learning remotely need social connections with instructors and classmates.
 There are many communities that are online and robust, even though their members may never have met in person.
 Creating spaces in Moodle (or other online platforms) where students can communicate casually will help build a more cohesive community, even if in-person meetings are still on hold.

 Third: Make connections between learning objectives and activtities clear